 AzCopy support for Amazon S3, Azure Blob Storage, and File Data Store is included in latest CTT release.

 You can download the latest release of CTT from the Software Distribution portal.

 It should be noted that only versions 2.0.0 and higher are supported, and it is advisable to use the most recent version.

 On the source AEM instance, in

-The contents of this config file will be different depending on whether your source AEM instance uses an Azure or Amazon S3 data store or File data store.
+The contents of this config file is different depending on whether your source AEM instance uses an Azure or Amazon S3 data store or File data store.

 Your azcopy.config file should include the following properties (make sure to use the correct azCopyPath and azureSas for your instance).

-If you’d rather not grant write access to the blob storage container, you can generate a new SAS URI which only has Read and List permissions.
+If you do not want grant write access to the existing blob storage container, you can generate a new SAS URI which only has Read and List permissions.

 Your azcopy.config file should include the following properties (make sure to use the correct values for your instance).

-If your instance uses IAM Roles to enable AEM to access S3, you will need to create a policy and user with the ListBucket and GetObject actions enabled for the S3 bucket.
+If your instance uses IAM Roles to enable AEM to access S3, you must create a policy and user with the ListBucket and GetObject actions enabled for the S3 bucket.
 Once set up, use this user’s access key and secret key.

 azCopyPath=/usr/bin/azcopy s3Bucket=aem-63 s3Region=us-west-2 s3AccessKey=--REDACTED-- s3SecretKey=--REDACTED--